How to remove your personal information from the internet (The ultimate guide)

 Limit social media

 Deleting your social media accounts is especially important if you seriously want to remove your data online.
 Your social media profiles and posts are a gold mine of personal data.
 We all know that Meta’s Facebook collects huge amounts of user data and other platforms like LinkedIn and TikTok are just as bad.
-It’s important to remember that free is never really free when it comes to popular services like Facebook, Google, TikTok and others.
+LinkedIn now even uses customers’ data to train its artificial intelligence - unless they opt out.
+So it’s important to remember that free is never really free when it comes to popular services like Facebook, Google, TikTok and others.
 It is also important to try and avoid recycling images between your social media and dating platforms as this is one way stalkers can gather additional information about you and your loved ones.

 If you aren’t willing to permanently delete your social media accounts, you should make use of the platform’s security and privacy settings to at least make it more private and secure and to limit the amount of data that can be tracked by these tech giants.